rohya8/GithubCommands/README.md

 #### Commands

-+ git config => sets the author name and email address respectively to be used with your commits.
++ git config => sets the author name and email address respectively to be used with your commits
     ```sh
     $ git config –global user.name “<name>”
     $ git config –global user.email “<email-address>”